Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 So, assuming around Jan 1st the Staked Ada was 72% or 25.8BAda, and today it's 65% for 23.8BAda, thats a loss of -7% or -1.8BAda.

 In short, it appears the Staked Ada decrease is definitely reflected in the loss of Stake from these 4 big pool groups.
-Whether or not it's being sold or put into DeFi not reflected in DeFiLama is unknown.
+Whether or not it's being sold or put into DeFi not reflected in DeFiLama is unknown, but DeFi alone seems unlikely.
+Let us know what you think.

 ## Single Pool Spotlight: TERM and COSD